 Step 5: Refining and Interpreting Themes.
 The fifth stage in Braun and Clarke’s (2022) steps to thematic analysis is naming and defining themes.
-Themes that were initially developed in stage four had to be reviewed and refined until the refined themes show a pattern of the data set and the results of the research study.
+Themes that were initially developed in Stage 4 had to be reviewed and refined until the refined themes showed a pattern of the data set and the results of the research study.
 The five themes from the data connect back to the three original research questions.
 Inductive coding and the six steps of thematic analysis by Braun and Clarke (2022) was used to help define the purpose of the study.
 The themes created during data analysis supports the narrative that details how African American alumni describe the contribution of their African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs.

 Step 6: The Write Up.
 The sixth step of thematic analysis is to write the report.
-In this final phase the researcher created a detailed report derived from the data from the research.
+In this final phase, the researcher created a detailed report derived from the data from the research.
 The reports identified themes that include excerpts from the data set that related back to the research questions.
-Charts were used to depict the data and gave a detailed summary of the findings which contributed to understanding the research of the contributions of African American faculty and peers on African American alumni at PWIs.
+Charts were used to depict the data and gave a detailed summary of the findings that contributed to understanding the research of the contributions of African American faculty and peers on African American alumni at PWIs.

 Data Analysis Steps